 If I’m doing SEO (free), I’d find low competition keywords that my specific audience types into the search engine and write up HIGH quality content on it.
 This will rank on the search engines and attract that audience to my site.

 If I’m doing PPC (Paid), I’d also find keywords they type into search engines and put up an ad/s to attract them.
 Unlike SEO however, with PPC you don’t need to find low competition keywords.
 Just make sure they are highly relevant.
-Here’s a full tutorial on making highly relevant PPC ads.
+Here’s a full tutorial on pay per click on making highly relevant PPC ads.

 If you properly utilize these tips, you will see a much better ROI in your business endeavors, spend less time chasing the un-chasable crowds and being much happier with your results!